Skip to main content

 Research

-I have also developed a recent interest in theology and sexuality, based on my participation in the Church of England House of Bishops Working Group on Human Sexuality (the Pilling Group).
-My work in this area resulted in the publication of Covenant and Calling: Towards a Theology of Same-Sex Relationships (2014), which explores the theological case for ‘covenant partnerships’ as a form of non-procreative but sexual committed relationship, and considers the significance of this for the theology of marriage.
+I have also worked on theology and sexuality, based on my participation in the Church of England House of Bishops Working Group on Human Sexuality (the Pilling Group).
+My work in this area resulted in the publication of Covenant and Calling: Towards a Theology of Same-Sex Relationships (2014), which explores the theological case for non-procreative but sexual committed relationships, and considers the significance of this for the theology of marriage.
+I have extended the argument in ‘Creator, Christ and Sexuality’, in Rebekah Miles and D. Stephen Long (eds), Routledge Companion to Christian Ethics (New York: Routledge, 2023), 47-59, which suggests that this understanding of marriage in Christ is the fulfilment, and not the denial, of creation.

 Current postgraduates